 Students often take Developmental Education courses to gain self-confidence.
 The courses provide an excellent transition to college for the under-prepared student, the non-traditional student, and the student who wants to take a refresher course simultaneously with current academic work.

 The Vanguard-Sentinel Career & Technology Center's Aspire Program (formerly ABLE) partners with the college to offer classes free of charge that may be used to help students progress through developmental education at a faster pace.
 Aspire classes can be taken in English and/or mathematics (FOC0160).
-Please contact your advisor concerning these, or call Kristen Lindsay at the Advising and Student Success Center, 419.559.2400.
+Please contact your Academic Advisor concerning this program.

 Terra State Community College provides auxiliary aids, accommodations and support services to students with documented disabilities in an effort to ensure that such students are not denied the benefits of or excluded from participation in any program or activity offered by the college.